Our site is in Beta Live, we welcome your feedback to help us improve the site.

 - A section of Trafalgar Street between the footbridge over the Central Motorway and Manors Metro Station, which is private unadopted land, was permanently closed from 20 September 2018.
 From this point on, Manors Multi-Storey Car Park is only accessible from the Melbourne Street end of Trafalgar Street.

-- Stadium car park will be reserved from general use to support match day operation for Newcastle United home games on Sunday 11 August 2019 and Saturday 31 August 2019.
-All bays within Leazes Park Road car park will also be unavailable for public parking on Sunday 11 August 2019 to support the television broadcast of the match from St James’ Park.
+- Stadium car park will be reserved from general use to support match day operation for the Newcastle United home games on Saturday 21 September 2019; Sunday 06 October 2019 and Sunday 27 October 2019.

 Using our car parks